Fall 2025 Syllabus

 Art and Its Significance (78-94)

-**September 15: Last Day to drop a class online without a "W" and last day to receive 50% refund for complete withdrawals**
+*September 16: Last day to drop a class online without a "W" and last day to receive 50% refund on tuition for complete withdrawals.
+No refunds will be issued after this date*

 Immanuel Kant